orangecalculator/326_212-2018fall/README.md

 ## Announcements

+* 2018-09-05: This course is open only to the studuents who  __currently__ major/double-major/minor statistics.
+Those who registered for this course but do not fall into this category will __NOT__ receive a credit.

-2018-09-04: Your lab session has been assigned.
+* 2018-09-04: Your lab session has been assigned.
 Check out at the [eTL](http://etl.snu.ac.kr).

 ## Instructor